- [Total: 9 Average: 1.2]

 |Domestic Gross: $17,213,467||Overseas Gross: $15,379,918|

-88 Minutes was announced by Millennium at the 2004 Cannes Film Festival, with Millennium handling pre-sales to international distributors.
+In January 2000, Disney purchased Gary Scott Thompson 88 Minutes pitch for low-six figures against mid-six figures, but the project never moved forward at the mouse house.
+This junk thriller then moved over to Millennium, which announced the picture at the 2004 Cannes Film Festival and the company handled pre-sales to international distributors.
 Millennium was making the transition from direct to video action and genre schlock to bigger budget projects with an A-list cast.
 Their first slate of mid to large budget fare were all money losers and with the exception of 16 Blocks, were all serious critical failures — The Black Dahlia, 88 Minutes, The Wicker Man and both Edison (Edison Force in the US) & The Contract were dumped straight to video.

 This trainwreck starring Al Pacino with a horrifying hair piece was financed for $30 million by Millennium, Emmett/Furla and the German tax shelter fund Equity Pictures.
 88 Minutes was filmed in 2005 and while it secured distribution in most overseas markets, it did not land a domestic distributor.
 In early 2007, most distributors began to dump 88 Minutes straight to video.
 While it was already on the home market in dozens of countries, in May 2007 at Cannes, Millennium sold this turkey to Sony for $6 million for US distribution rights and a few remaining overseas territories.